-Materials we know as Zinc Dialkyldithiophosphates (ZDDP), sulfurized fats and esters, organometallic compounds (such as Molybdenum Dithiophosphates, Molybdenum Dithiocarbamates, Antimony Dithiocarbamates) have shown their ability to build and maintain a very good boundary lubrication film under severe load conditions and heat encountered in the engines.
+Materials we know as Zinc Dialkyldithio Phosphates (ZDDP), sulfurized fats and esters, organometallic compounds (such as Molybdenum Dithiophosphates, Molybdenum Dithiocarbamates, Antimony Dithiocarbamates) have shown their ability to build and maintain a very good boundary lubrication film under severe load conditions and heat encountered in internal combustion engines.

 The critical difference between AW/EP additive films and FM films is in their mechanical properties.
 AW/EP films are semi-plastic deposits which are hard to shear off.
 AW/EP films work by protecting the mating metal surfaces from asperities physically gouging the opposite surface.
 When a hydrodynamic film of oil is ruptured, this layer of AW/EP material protects the mating surfaces from catastrophic failure.

-Zinc Dialkyldithiophosphates were used in relatively high concentrations in engine oils as an anti-wear additive for valve trains, flat tappet camshafts and high tension valve springs in high powered engines.
+Zinc Dialkyldithio Phosphates were used in relatively high concentrations in engine oils as an anti-wear additive for valve trains, flat tappet camshafts and high tension valve springs in high powered engines.
 The use of catalytic converters in cars saw a reduction of ZDDP in oils as the phosphorus compound reduced the efficiency of these converters.
-There was no immediate increase in engine wear since so it seems to be doing its job but rumors say that cam shaft wear increased.
+There was no immediate increase in engine wear since so it seems to be doing its job, but rumors say that cam shaft wear may have raised somewhat.

 compound and the use of a graphite lubricant can contribute to a much faster erosion due to its conductive properties.
-When two different metals such as copper and iron alloy, come into contact in the presence of atmospheric moisture and excellent conductor, (like carbon graphite), galvanic electrical currents are to some degree produced, resulting in metallic oxidation or corrosion and pitting.
+When two different metals such as copper and iron alloy, come into contact in the presence of atmospheric moisture and an excellent conductor (like carbon graphite), low galvanic electrical currents are produced and this will eventually result in metallic oxidation, corrosion and/or pitting.

-Tungsten disulphide was developed by NASA as a lubricant for the Mariner deep space probes, where the high vacuum and friction coefficient temperature render conventional lubricants unsuitable for the missions.
+Tungsten disulfide was developed by NASA as a lubricant for the Mariner deep space probes, where the high vacuum and friction coefficient temperature render conventional lubricants unsuitable for these missions.
 It adopts the same layered structure as MoS2 and is used as an additive extending gear box life, ball bearings and sliding surfaces.
-It is chemically inert and can withstand temperatures up to 650 °C. Very expensive and hard to get in additive form for engines.
+It is chemically inert and can withstand temperatures up to 650 °C. It is very expensive and hard to get in additive form for engines.

-Engine oil containing additives as ZDDP, MoS2, Ceratec from Liqui Moly or WS2, is therefore preferable above any other.
+Engine oil containing additives like ZDDP, MoS2, Ceratec from Liqui Moly or WS2, is therefore preferable above any other.

 Polytetrafluoroethylene, or in short PTFE, is widely known as Teflon.
 This is a solid (micrometer size particles) that is the active ingredient in many aftermarket oil supplements.
 Some claims include reduced wear and reduced friction.
 PTFE and other suspended solids have been shown to compromise oil flow and increase wear under some conditions.
 Teflon does not adhere to metals by itself so it remains in suspension in contrary to WS2 and MoS2.

 They can (read: might, maybe) reduce friction but OEMs do NOT approve of their use because of the associated risks.
-Dupont, the highest quality source for PTFE, no longer sells PTFE for use as an oil additive or supplement.
+Dupont, the source for high quality PTFE, no longer sells PTFE for use as an oil additive or supplement.
 This makes any supplement containing PTFE even more questionable.
-Slick 50 or FIN25 are known to contain PTFE.
+Products like Slick 50 and FIN25 are known to contain PTFE.

-Chlorinated Paraffin's are soluble additives that are very common in aftermarket oil supplements.
+Chlorinated paraffin's or hydrocarbons are soluble additives that are very common in some aftermarket oil supplements.
 They are used as extreme pressure additives and friction modifiers.
 They can be effective in this role.
-But, they can also be corrosive to some engine metals and are NOT approved by OEMs.
-TSL (Tri Star Lube) and Militec are some examples of this kind of additive.
+But, they can also become corrosive to certain engine metals and are NOT approved by some, if not all, engine OEMs.
+TSL (Tri Star Lube) and Militec-1 (gun lube) are some examples of this kind of additive.